 Large non-stick pan: Do you see where I am going, bigger is better!
 You can always add less ingredients to a pan, but you can’t increase its surface area.
 You are going to need non-stick pan to cook seafood, veggies, and anything you don’t feel like busting out your cast iron pan for.

 Splatter Guard: Sometimes the clean up process takes more time than the actual cooking!
-Make sure that never happens again by using this guard to cover the pan while you are cooking something, it blocks the oil from going all over the place.
+Make sure that never happens again by using this guard to cover the pan while you are cooking something because it blocks the oil from going all over the place.

 Probe Thermometer: Never overcook another piece of chicken or meat by using this digital probe thermometer that stays inside the meat while its baking in the oven.
 It has an alarm that tells you when it has reached the desired cooking temperature.